akadorkin/vps-network-tuning-script/README.md

 ## TL;DR

-Safe one-command tuning for new Linux VPS with many connections.
+One command to tune a fresh Linux VPS for lots of concurrent connections.
-Automatically selects a profile, creates a backup, and can be fully rolled back.
+It auto-picks a profile, makes a backup, and you can roll everything back.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/akadorkin/vps-network-tuning-script/main/initial.sh | sudo bash -s -- apply